aniketdhole07/BULLY-IN-SPECT/README.md

 ## How we built it
 We built it with love and programming languages!
 * It is easily scalable to different platforms and browsers as we are using React Framework which is widely used everywhere.
-* For the backend and collecting data we used Javascript , for creating UI we used HTML.
+* For the backend and collecting data we used Javascript , for creating UI we used HTML and CSS.
 * For Sentiment Analysis we have used Google Cloud NLP API.